awsdocs/amazon-redshift-developer-guide/doc_source/c_sql-functions-leader-node.md

 Some Amazon Redshift SQL functions are supported only on the leader node and are not supported on the compute nodes\.
 A query that uses a leader\-node function must execute exclusively on the leader node, not on the compute nodes, or it will return an error\.

 The documentation for each function that must run exclusively on the leader node includes a note stating that the function will return an error if it references user\-defined tables or Amazon Redshift system tables\.
-See [Leader Node–Only Functions](c_SQL_functions_leader_node_only.md) for a list of functions that run exclusively on the leader node\.
+See [Leader node–only functions](c_SQL_functions_leader_node_only.md) for a list of functions that run exclusively on the leader node\.

 ## Examples<a name="c_sql-functions-leader-node-examples"></a>